Seven Hills (NSW)

 Employment performance in Seven Hills has been broadly consistent with national averages

-However, professional & technical services have limited presence at 8.4%, compared to the regional average of 11.5%.
-Many residents commute elsewhere for work, as indicated by the Census working population count.
-Between September 2024 and September 2025, employment levels in Seven Hills increased by 4.8%, while the labour force grew by 4.0%, leading to a 0.7 percentage point decrease in unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4% during this period, with a slight rise in unemployment rate of 0.2 percentage points.
-State-level data as of 25-November shows NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seven Hills' employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Professional & technical services had limited presence at 8.4%, compared to the regional 11.5%.
+Many residents commuted elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment levels increased by 4.8% and labour force grew by 4.0%, reducing the unemployment rate by 0.7 percentage points.
+In contrast, Greater Sydney had employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Seven Hills.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
+Applying these projections to Seven Hills' employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment